Welcome to today's edition of the Rush 24-7 podcast.

 Maybe this is the one, and they're talking about it twice.

-I'm a Christian uh by choice.
+I'm a Christian by choice.

-I and a lot of people who do not know details of their own religious belief.
+And there are a lot of people who do not know details of their own religious belief, but the golden rule is not a precept of Christianity.

-And I hate to say this, but Jesus Christ did not talk about brothers keeper.
+And I hate to say this, but Jesus Christ did not talk about brother's keeper.

 That is from the story of Cain and Abel.